Gualtiero Piccinini

 Gualtiero Piccinini (born 1970) is an Italian–American philosopher known for his work on the nature of mind and computation as well as on how to integrate psychology and neuroscience.
-He is Curators' Distinguished Professor in the Philosophy Department and Associate Director of the Center for Neurodynamics at the University of Missouri, St. Louis.
+He is the Florence G. Kline Professor of Philosophy and Curators' Distinguished Professor in the Philosophy Department at the University of Missouri, Columbia.

 Background

 Piccinini was born and raised in Italy, and studied philosophy and cognitive science at the University of Turin, from which he earned a Bachelor of Arts, and graduated cum laude.
 He then went to graduate school at University of Pittsburgh, specializing in the history and philosophy of science.
 Upon completion of his Ph.D. in 2003, he held the position of "James S. McDonnell Post Doctoral Research Fellow" at the PNP (Philosophy, Neuroscience, and Psychology) program at Washington University in St. Louis.
 He started as an assistant professor at the University of Missouri, St. Louis, in 2005 and received early tenure and promotion to associate professor in 2010 and early promotion to full professor in 2014.
 From 2011 to 2014 he was the Chair of the Philosophy Department at the university.
+From 2015 to 2024, Piccinini was the Associate Director of the Center for Neurodynamics and an Affiliate in Gender Studies at the University of Missouri–St. Louis.
+He held the title of Curators' Distinguished Professor at the same university from 2019 to 2024.

-Piccinini has served as a visiting professor several times in his career, including at Washington University in St. Louis in spring 2015, a fellow at Institute for Advanced Studies at the Hebrew University of Jerusalem in May 2011, and finally as a Visiting Assistant Professor at the engineering graduate school of the Polytechnic University of Turin both in May 2007 and 2009.
+Piccinini has served as a visiting professor several times in his career, including at Washington University in St. Louis in spring 2015, a fellow at Institute for Advanced Studies at the Hebrew University of Jerusalem in May 2011, as a Visiting Assistant Professor at the engineering graduate school of the Polytechnic University of Turin both in May 2007 and 2009, and in 2023, Piccinini was a Visiting Fellow at the Australian National University.

 Work

-Piccinini specializes in theories of Neuroscience, Computation, Psychology and the human Mind.
-An overview of his work in these areas is below.
+Piccinini specializes in theories of Computation, Neuroscience, Psychology and the human Mind.
+An overview of his most influential work in these areas is below.

-Cognitive science

-In the area of cognitive science Piccinini is best known for his mechanistic account of what it takes for a physical system to perform computations.
-He has argued that computation is a kind of mechanistic process that does not require representation.
-Building on his account of computation, he and co-author Sonya Bahar, a physicist and Director of the Center for Neurodynamics at University of Missouri, St. Louis, argue that neural computations are neither digital nor analog, but sui generis.